 ARTICLE III.
 MEMBERSHIP AND DUES

-Membership in the APA shall be open to any Administrative employee of Thompson Rivers University, other than the President, who is not a member of either CUPE local 900 or the TRU Faculty Association.
+Membership in the APA shall be open to any Administrative employee of Thompson Rivers University, other than the President, who is not a member of either CUPE local 900, the TRU Faculty Association, TRU Open Learning Faculty Association, or on an excluded Board contract.
 A TRU employee granted leave of absence from one of the foregoing to serve in an administrative capacity shall be eligible for APA membership during the term of such service.

 An annual membership fee shall be established from time to time by the Executive Committee of the APA, subject to ratification at the subsequent annual general membership meeting.